LogoLogo

 The faster you sample, the more granularity your data will have, but the larger the input vector (and the Edge Impulse model) will be!
 A good starting point is taking 100 samples/second.
 You can increase this value later if the model is not performing well.

 How long should the longest gesture be?
 I recommend to start with short gestures of ~1 second.
 Once you have good results, you can try to increase the gesture complexity and duration.
-Also, start with repeating patterns (a.k.a. continous motion), not "one-shot" gestures (they're harder to recognize).
+Also, start with repeating patterns (a.k.a. continuous motion), not "one-shot" gestures (they're harder to recognize).

 Data Collection